 GALLERIES CLOSED UNTIL FURTHER NOTICE

-To continue to promote the exhibitions, and to allow students and community to engage with the artworks on display, we are striving to augment the online presence of these exhibitions by adding information about the artists, video walk-throughs of the exhibitions, and image stills of individual artworks.
-We have added links to PDFs of brochures of the current exhibitions and will be adding additional materials for each of the exhibits this week.
+To continue to promote the exhibitions, and to allow students and community to engage with the artworks on display, we have added video walk-throughs for our our current to promote the work during this time of gallery closure - check the links below.
+We have added links to PDFs of brochures of the current exhibitions.
 Click on the links below to learn more about each of the exhibitions.

 Thank you, and stay well.